Detailed guides to painful problems, treatments & more

 Tags: etiology, pro

-Two articles on PainSci cite Bogduk 2014: 1.
+Four pages on PainSci cite Bogduk 2014: 1.
 The Complete Guide to Chronic Tension Headaches2.
-What Happened To My Barber?
+What Happened To My Barber?3.
+The curious example of occipital neuralgia4.
+No obvious neck abnormalities in headache patients

 PainSci commentary on Bogduk 2014: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.